One Dance UK and Yorkshire Dance: Active AgeingThu 5 October 2017

 One Dance UK secures Active Ageing funding from Sport England

-As part of its Dance in Health & Wellbeing partnership with People Dancing, One Dance UK has been successful in receiving National Lottery funding of £328,500 from Sport England Active Ageing for a £495,500 dance programme to tackle inactivity in areas of Leeds, Bradford and Doncaster over the next three years working closely with Yorkshire Dance, the region’s dance development organisation.
+As part of its Dance in Health & Wellbeing partnership with People Dancing, One Dance UK has been successful in receiving National Lottery funding of £328,500 from Sport England Active Ageing for a £495,500 dance programme to tackle inactivity in areas of Leeds, Bradford and Doncaster over the next three years working closely with Yorkshire Dance, the region’s dance development organisation, and with local delivery partner darts (Doncaster Community Arts).

 Sport England has put tackling inactivity at the heart of its strategy Towards An Active Nation, and launched the Active Ageing fund to tackle inactivity in the over 55s.